December 21, 2017

 (You can, of course, overdose on natural gums too, so if you or someone you know has a “gum problem”–indicative of a larger problem–perhaps to curb food cravings, consider that homeopathy heals addiction by restoring the body and mind, compelling them to return to their natural states, in effect awakening the capacity to be happy that leaves one without the yearn for external substances, which only further suppress the emotions ne can no longer feel…)

-Overindulging in natural, but refined sugars (such as cane sugar from its whole counterpart, sugarcane, coconut sugar from its whole counterpart, coconuts, and even maple syrup, which is not “bad” in moderate amounts but inevitably causes more stress on the body to digest than the aforementioned date or dried fig) presents its own issues.
+Overindulging in natural, but refined sugars (such as cane sugar from its whole counterpart, sugarcane, coconut sugar from its whole counterpart, coconuts, and even maple syrup, which is not “bad” in moderate amounts but inevitably causes more stress on the adrenals, digestive complaints like Candida aside, than the aforementioned date or dried fig) presents its own issues.
 While “realer” than aspartame, sucralose, and saccharin, unwhole sources of sugar spike blood sugar levels, causing inflammation the adrenal glands must then work to regulate by producing an excess of the hormone cortisol.
 Constantly in a mild state of fight-or-flight, regularly-elevated levels of cortisol suppress the immune system, perhaps instigating and certainly sustaining a myriad of health problems.
 Refined sugars, thus, contribute to disease-causing inflammation in the body, like their friends meat and dairy.
 When vegans and their vegan doctors talk about how healthy sugar is, they’re not referring to the processed, limitless amounts most Americans know and love (rather, their gut flora imbalances know and love).
 They are referring to the fiber-intact, vitamin-intact, nutrient-intact fruits us vegans consume day in and day out, long past the FDA’s recommended daily amounts (which doesn’t mean anything anyway; the government is in bed with the meat and dairy industry, not the produce industry.
 At least not to the same degree…).
 The whole-food sugar-food diet schema does not lead to blood sugar imbalances, nor gut flora imbalances when, as always, the digestive system is operating at its best.
 People with Candida/parasite/dysbiotic issues may find that they need to consume fruits on an empty stomach, or none at all as with some SIBO sufferers–at least until they begin healing with homeopathy–but they are the exception, not the rule.
 Disordered omnivores too have foods that are “off limits”; pathogens have to eat just as we do, and they prefer the foods we have a hard time digesting (meat and dairy), or that otherwise feed them when those foods can’t thoroughly feed us (it is often sugar plus fat that exacerbates gut flora imbalances, not the sugar itself).

 Sugar exists in nature because when found in its natural, intact form it fuels our natural, intact gastrointestinal tracts without inflaming our gut linings.
 Thus, you do not need to restrict your fruit sugar consumption, or even how or when you eat it so long as you are in a state of homeostasis, your adrenals are functioning properly (and thus capable of regulating blood sugar levels properly), and are varying your diet the way you should.
 Moreover, fat is your friend (within reason!), and your friends are at their best when they are their most genuine selves.
 The two macronutrients depicted thus far have been demonized heavily over the past century–in the media, on product labels, by your healthnut friend–yet these outlets have it all wrong.
 The nutrients themselves–naturally-occuring, necessary-to-some-degree, put-on-the-earth-for-some-reason to boot–are not harmful; their synthesized versions are.